REST Connectors support building dynamic REST requests to consume RESTful API web services.

 - Minutes Past the Hour The minutes offset for an hourly schedule.
 Only applicable when Receive Interval is set to Hourly.
 For example, if this value is set to 5, the automation service will send requests at 1:05, 2:05, 3:05, etc.

-Settings related to client authentication when two-way SSL authentication is required.
+Settings related to client authentication when two-way TLS authentication is required.

-- Private Certificate The private certificate presented during SSL client authentication.
+- Private Certificate The private certificate presented during TLS client authentication.

-- Certificate Password The password required to access the SSL client certificate.
+- Certificate Password The password required to access the TLS client certificate.

 Settings not included in the previous categories.